TiendaNube/api-docs/guides/Payment Provider/README.md

 #### Adding a Checkout Payment Option

-As explained previously, on the "Checkout Configuration", Checkout Payment Options have two interfaces.
+As explained previously, on the "Checkout Configuration" part, Checkout Payment Options have two interfaces.
 The REST interface for parameter configuration, and the JS interface for event handling.

-Our front end provides a context through the `LoadCheckoutPaymentContext(...)` global function.
-This function takes another function as an argument which in turn takes two arguments, the `Checkout` object and `PaymentOption` class family object
+Our frontend provides a context through the `LoadCheckoutPaymentContext(...)` global function.
+This function takes another function as an argument that takes two arguments, the `Checkout` object and `PaymentOption` class family object

 Therefore, your Javascript file should look like this: